Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ## Process

 Application has a process definition that specifies start events, end events, tasks and the allowed flows (transitions) between these.
-A process is started by the application, which sets the current task to the first task in the process (selects a start event which points to a task).
+A process is started by the application, which selects a start event to start and follows the sequence flow to the first task and creates a current task object to holde the process state.

 ![Flowchart for MVP process](mvp-process.png "MVP Process")